PRO

 ROBOTS.TXT

-In simple, it's a text document that instructs search engine crawling bots, also called as spiders or crawlers used to guide every search engine about which part of your website to crawl and which ones to bypass.
-By optimizing your custom robots.txt file correctly, you can ensure that search engines like Google, Yahoo, or Bing start to index only the most relevant and important pages from your site.
+In simple words, a robots.txt file is a plain text document that gives instructions to search engine crawlers — also called spiders or bots — about which parts of your website to crawl and which parts to skip.
+By optimizing your custom robots.txt file the right way, you can make sure that search engines like Google, Bing, or Yahoo only index the most relevant and important pages from your site.
+No junk, no duplicate content, no wasted crawl budget — just clean, targeted indexing.
+That means better rankings, more traffic, and a happier you!
+Now let's get into the full details so you can walk away knowing exactly what to do.

 Note: